 Yet, performance reviews are vitally necessary to ensure a company succeeds.
 After all, a business is little more than the sum of the people who work there.
 When individuals improve, the company yields immense benefits.

 Importantly, these reviews should be conducted quarterly.
 Anything less than that would simply be a lagging indicator of professional performance and would not be useful for correcting issues.

 7 Reasons For Performance Reviews

 1. Improve Employee Performance

-Managers can use these opportunities to help employees set benchmark to measure progress.
+Managers can use these opportunities to help employees set benchmarks to measure progress.
 If you identify serious problems, you may need to put the worker on probation, which can eventually lead to a Performance Improvement Plan (PIP).

 2. Identify Opportunities For Advancement

-If there’s an open position in your org chart that needs to be filled, the right candidate is often already working for you.
+If an open position in your org chart needs to be filled, the right candidate is often already working for you.
 Regular performance reviews allow you an opportunity to identify staff that may be the right fit for various positions within the business.
 This can help you decide whether you need to advertise externally for the role from the beginning or whether you might consider promoting someone from within the company, setting off your succession plan.